Language: EN

 We tried the new ESP32-C3, the replacement for the ESP8266

-In this post we are going to talk about the new ESP32-C3, the new Espressif processor called to replace the popular ESP8266 after several years of success and good service.
+In this entry, we are going to talk about the new ESP32-C3, the new processor from Espressif set to replace the popular ESP8266 after several years of success and good service.

-In particular, the manufacturer reports that the deep sleep power mode is superior, and that the USB Serial/JTAG functionality still does not work.
-These are functionalities, of course, that will be available in the final version.
+In particular, the manufacturer reports that the deep sleep power mode is superior, and that the USB Serial/JTAG functionality is not yet working.
+These are features, of course, that will be available in the final version.

-However, apart from these two points, the DevKit is an operational and fully functional product.
-And those of you with whom we have had the pleasure of conversing on Twitter and other social networks, know that I was really looking forward to trying it out.
+However, aside from these two points, the DevKit is an operational and fully functional product.
+And those of you with whom we have the pleasure of conversing on Twitter and other social networks know that I was very, very (a lot!) eager to try it.

-So after a wait that, more out of eagerness than length, has felt endless, it has finally arrived!
-And we can now start testing and tinkering with this new little gadget that will almost certainly become a regular component in the industry.
+So after a wait that was more due to anxiety than length, it felt eternal—finally, it has arrived!
+And we can now start testing and tinkering with this new little device that will almost certainly become a regular component in the field.

-In case you have really been disconnected from the world of microprocessors, and don’t know what the ESP8266 and ESP32 are, remember that both are SoCs that incorporate WiFi communication.
+In case you have been completely disconnected from the microprocessor world and do not know what the ESP8266 and the ESP32 are, we remind you that both are SoCs that incorporate WiFi communication.

-Until a few years ago, providing our project with WiFi connectivity was really expensive.
-The few existing solutions were around €50, just to have a Shield with which to connect, for example, an Arduino to a WiFi network.
+Until a few years ago, adding WiFi connectivity to our project was really expensive.
+The few existing solutions cost around €50, just to have a Shield to connect, for example, an Arduino to a WiFi network.

-This changed in 2014 with the appearance of the ESP8266, a SoC from the manufacturer Espressif that provided WiFi connectivity.
-As we mentioned, the ESP8266 is the natural predecessor of the ESP32-C3 that we are discussing today.
+This changed in 2014 with the emergence of the ESP8266, an SoC from Espressif that provided WiFi connectivity.
+As we have mentioned, the ESP8266 is the natural predecessor of the ESP32-C3 that we are discussing today.

 esp32-c3-2

 The first available module of the ESP8266 was the ESP-01 from the company AI-Thinker.
-At that time, it was used only as a WiFi module and its configuration was done through AT commands by Serial.
+At that time, it was used only as a WiFi module, and its configuration was done via AT commands over Serial.
 However, a part of the community saw its potential as an independent processor, and not just as a module.

-Since then, a lot has happened, and the ESP8266 has become very popular in both home projects and commercial products.
-Many of the IoT devices we know, such as the Sonoff product range for example, incorporate an ESP8266 or ESP8265 inside.
+Since then, a lot has happened, and the ESP8266 has gained significant popularity in both home projects and commercial products.
+Many of the IoT devices we know, such as the range of Sonoff products, incorporate an ESP8266 or ESP8265 inside.

-With the success obtained with the ESP8266, Espressif launched its big brother, the ESP32 in 2016.
-Its technical characteristics are much superior, as we saw in this post.
-Since then both projects have become very popular and their prices have decreased substantially.
+With the success obtained with the ESP8266, Espressif launched its bigger brother, the ESP32 in 2016.
+Its technical features are much superior, as we saw in this entry.
+Since then, both projects have achieved great popularity and have significantly reduced their prices.

-Not much happened in ‘the scene’ until the end of 2020, where Espressif announced the replacement of the ESP8266 with a new low-cost ESP32 model, named ESP32-C3.
+Not much else happened in ‘the scene’ until late 2020, when Espressif announced the replacement of the ESP8266 with a new low-cost model of ESP32, called ESP32-C3.
 In this way, it unifies its products under a single range.

 Analyzing the ESP32-C3

-Under the ESP32-C3 we find a SoC single-core based on Open Source RISC-V architecture (Risk-Five), capable of operating up to 160 Mhz.
+Under the ESP32-C3, we find a single-core SoC based on Open Source RISC-V architecture (Risk-Five), capable of operating at up to 160 MHz.

-This is an interesting change compared to Espressif’s usual products, which mounted Tensilica Xtens processors based on MIPS.
-Both MIPS and RISC-V are based on RISC (Reduced instruction set computing) but, in the case of RISC-V the instruction set is Open and Free.
+This is an interesting change compared to Espressif’s usual products, which used a Tensilica Xtensa processor based on MIPS.
+Both MIPS and RISC-V are based on RISC (Reduced instruction set computing), but in the case of RISC-V, the instruction set is Open and Free.

 esp32-c3-datasheet

-The new processor of the ESP32-C3 has a performance 10-15% higher per cycle compared to its predecessor.
-This means a slight increase in speed compared to the ES8266 and the ESP32 at the same frequency.
+The new processor of the ESP32-C3 has a performance that is 10-15% higher per cycle compared to its predecessor.
+This means a slight speed increase compared to the ESP8266 and the ESP32 at the same frequency.

-On the other hand, the ESP32-C3 mounts 384 KB ROM, 400 KB SRAM (16 KB for cache).
-This means more than triple the memory of the ESP8266, and a little less than an ESP32, which incorporates 512 kB SRAM.
+On the other hand, the ESP32-C3 features 384 KB ROM, 400 KB SRAM (16 KB for cache).
+This means more than triple the memory of the ESP8266 and slightly less than an ESP32, which includes 512 kB SRAM.

 The set is completed with WiFi and Bluetooth LE 5.0 connectivity.
-This is a welcome novelty compared to the ESP8266, which lacked Bluetooth, something that its big brother ESP32 of course does have.
+This is a welcomed new feature compared to the ESP8266, which lacked Bluetooth, something that its bigger brother ESP32 does have.

 esp32-c3-4

 However, take these data with caution, especially the number of GPIOs.
-It is known that, after discounting the pins used for memory and the “conflicting” ones that intervene in the boot process, the ESP8266 actually has 5 pins that are truly “available”, and the ESP32 has about 18.
+It is known that, after discounting the pins used for memory and the “problematic” ones involved in booting, the ESP8266 actually has 5 “available” pins, and the ESP32 has about 18.

-In the case of the EPS32-C3, pending completion of the information, it is foreseeable that we will have about 8-10 GPIOs that are truly “available”.
-Which, on the other hand, is double that of an ESP8266, and eliminates a major limitation of the ESP8266 when it comes to carrying out projects.
+In the case of the EPS32-C3, pending complete information, it is expected that we will have about 8-10 “available” GPIOs.
+This, on the other hand, is double that of an ESP8266, and eliminates a major limitation of the ESP8266 when it comes to making projects.

-In terms of price, it is said that in wholesale the ESP32-C3 will have a price below €1.
-This should allow for development boards in a range similar to existing ones for the ESP8266, let’s say around €2.
+In terms of price, it is said that in wholesale the ESP32-C3 will have a price of less than €1.
+This should allow for development boards in a range similar to those existing for the ESP8266, say around €2.

 By comparison, we can find boards with the ESP32 for about €3.5-4.
-So, for home projects, it may not be so appealing, but in the industrial field where units are counted in thousands and every cent matters, it is easy for the EPS32-C3 to find its market share.
+Therefore, for home projects, it may not be as appealing, but in the industrial field, where units are counted in thousands and every cent matters, it is likely that the EPS32-C3 will soon find its market share.

-This will be helped by the fact that, according to Espressif, the pinout of the EPS32-C3 has been designed to be compatible with the ESP8266.
-A logical decision, as it aims to be a direct replacement for this.
+This will be aided by the fact that, according to Espressif, the pinout of the EPS32-C3 has been designed to be compatible with the ESP8266.
+A logical decision, as it aims to be a direct replacement for it.

-As for software, the ESP-IDF environment has already been adapted for the EPS32-C3.
-You have the code for the ESP-IDF on its GitHub at this link https://github.com/espressif/esp-idf, including all the examples that have already been adapted for the ESP32-C3 https://github.com/espressif/esp-idf/tree/master/examples
+In terms of software, the ESP-IDF environment has already been adapted for the EPS32-C3.
+You can find the ESP-IDF code on GitHub at this link https://github.com/espressif/esp-idf, including all the examples that have already been adapted for the ESP32-C3 https://github.com/espressif/esp-idf/tree/master/examples

 esp32-c3-3

-Most of the code available for the ESP8266 should be directly compatible, as well as those programs of the ESP32 that do not make use of its specific hardware (like the dual core, for example).
+Most of the available code for the ESP8266 should be directly compatible, as well as those programs from the ESP32 that do not utilize its specific hardware (like the dual core, for example).

 Conclusion

 In my opinion, Espressif has done it again.
-If they wanted a replacement for their popular ESP8266 and to unify their product range, the ESP32-C3 is a success.
-It’s a true ESP8266 killer.
+If it wanted a replacement for its popular ESP8266 and to unify the product range, the ESP32-C3 is a success.
+It is a true ESP8266 killer.

-Maintaining a similar price and very superior features, halfway between an ESP8266 and an ESP32, it is difficult to conceive the continuity of its predecessor.
+Maintaining a similar price and much superior features, halfway between an ESP8266 and an ESP32, it is hard to conceive the continuity of its predecessor.

-A renovation, on the other hand, that was long overdue.
-The ESP8266 has been with us for over 7 years, and the requirements in IoT applications have increased considerably in this time.
+A renewal, on the other hand, that was about time.
+The ESP8266 has been with us for over 7 years, and the requirements in IoT applications have increased considerably in that time.

-There is still a long way to go for the ESP32-C3.
-The software is not fully adapted, and even Espressif warns in its test kit that the power consumption functions are not fully functional.
+There is still a way to go for the ESP32-C3.
+The software is not fully adapted, and even Espressif warns in its testing kit that power consumption functions are not fully functional.

-We have to wait for development boards and commercial products that mount this new SoC to be developed.
-But, basically, it’s time to say goodbye to the ESP266 because everything points to the ESP32-C3 has come to stay.
+We must wait for development boards and commercial products that incorporate this new SoC to be developed.
+But, basically, say goodbye to the ESP266 because everything points to the fact that the ESP32-C3 has come to stay.